-Planned Activities The Community Relations Department is responsible for ensuring program implementation in compliance with national objectives of both programs as well as adherence to state and local requirements.
+Location Description Citywide Goldsboro Planned Activities The Community Relations Department is responsible for ensuring program implementation in compliance with national objectives of both programs as well as adherence to state and local requirements.
 Reasonable administrative and planning costs include, but are not limited to: General management, oversight and coordination Salaries, wages and related costs of the participating jurisdiction's staff Monitoring progress and compliance with program requirements Preparing reports and other documents related for submission to HUD Coordination of audit and monitoring findings resolutions Evaluation of program results against stated objectives Travel costs incurred for official business in carrying out the program Administrative services performed under third party contracts or agreements Capacity building and training activities for staff and non-profits Fair housing and activities to affirmatively further fair housing HUD regulations permit the City to use up to twenty (20) percent of the CDBG grant and up to ten (10) percent of its HOME grant for reasonable administrative and planning costs.

-8 Project Name CDBG-CV
+8 Project Name CDBG-CV (Pandemic Recovery)

 Target Area Goldsboro Scattered Site Area

 Goals Supported Mitigation of Impacts of COVID-19

-Needs Addressed Pandemic Recovery Community Development Public Services Affordable Housing
+Needs Addressed Pandemic Recovery

+Community Development Public Services

+Affordable Housing

 Economic Development

-Funding \$ 220,750
+Funding \$ 176,600

-Description The City of Goldsboro was awarded a second allocation of Community Development Block Grant - COVID19 (CBDG) to mitigate and address the current and long-term impacts of the COVID19 pandemic on residents and businesses in Goldsboro.
-These funds will be sub-granted to community nonprofits and agencies based on an application process.
+Description The City of Goldsboro was awarded a second allocation of Community

+Development Block Grant - COVID19 (CBDG-CV) to mitigate and address

+the current and long-term impacts of the COVID19 pandemic on

+residents and businesses in Goldsboro.
+These funds will be sub-granted

+to community nonprofits and agencies based on an application proce

 Target Date June 30, 2023

+Estimate the number

+and types of families experienced negative impacts to health, housing, and or income due to

-Estimate the number and types of families that will benefit from the proposed activities To Be Determined
+that will benefit from a pandemic.

+the proposed

+activities

 Location Description Citywide Goldsboro

-Planned Activities To Be Determined
+Planned Activities Grants will be made to area agencies and nonprofits doing pandemic

+recovery work based on an application process.
+Emphasis will be placed

+on activities that directly mitigate pandemic impacts.

+9 Project Name Affordable Multifamily Development

+Target Area Goldsboro Scattered Site Area

+Goals Supported Affordable Housing

+Needs Addressed Community Development

+Affordable Housing

+Economic Development

+Funding \$500,000 HOME FY20-21, FY19-20

+Description Multifamily rental development loan

+Towart Date 6/20/22

+Target Date 6/30/22

+Estimate the number Eighty-four low and very low-income households will acquire decent,

+and types of families affordable rental housing.

+that will benefit from

+the proposed

+activities

+Location Description Citywide Goldsboro